-Guest post submissions are currently closed, but we’ll always consider a good “How I Got Published on…” story.
-If you’re looking to post about another topic, please check back to see if they’re open again before submitting your pitch!
+Guest post submissions are currently closed due to a backlog of posts.
+Please check back to see if they’re open again before submitting your pitch!

 Thanks for your interest in writing for Horkey HandBook!
 Below you’ll find the process for submitting your pitch idea and (once approved) your final guest post.

-**Please note that we only accept guest posts from individuals, not on behalf of companies typically.
-If you’re not sure, feel free to ask first!
+**Please note that we only accept guest posts from individuals, not on behalf of companies.

 What doesn’t make a good blog post idea?

-- Already been talked about on the blog
+- Topics already talked about on the blog

 Step 2: After your idea is approved, please run through this checklist before you submit the final post for publication.
 Have you…